SrTanuj/EasyTest-Form-Filler/README.md

 4. Click on __Load unpacked__ and navigate to the folder where you have extracted files for this extension.
 5. Then click select folder.

-Your Extension will now be installed and is ready to use.
+Your Extension is now installed and is ready to use.